 The run number is the middle sized paper in the bib packet.
 Wear this number on the run course.
 This number MUST be on the front of the participant.
 Not having the run number on the front may result in a time penalty.
 Safety pins will be provided at Packet Pick-up.

 Signs will guide participants through Marine Corps Base Quantico, past the airfield and to the parking location situated on the parade deck at OCS.
 Parking is directly adjacent to the finish line and a short walk to the transition area.
+Please allow 20 minutes from the gate to the parking area.

 Driving directions to Quantico Triathlon/12K parking: